MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/managing-org-users.md

 keywords: engagements, adding users, removing users, managing users, Collaborate security, Collaborate permissions, Microsoft Connect, SysDev Bug, Partner Center bugs
 ---

-# Managing Users
+# Access Management

-What a user can do within the portal is defined by *engagements* and *groups* they belong to.
+What a user can do within the portal is defined by the *engagements* and *groups* they belong to.
 If user is a *participant*, they can see the engagement metadata, content and feedback associated with the engagement.
 Additional permissions can be granted through other groups.

 At this time, only Microsoft users can manage programs and engagements.
 Non-Microsoft users can use join existing engagements and manage user access for their organization.